Christiane Nüsslein-Volhard: Early life and education

 Nüsslein-Volhard was born in Magdeburg on 20 October 1942, the second of five children to Rolf Volhard, an architect, and Brigitte Haas Volhard, a nursery school teacher.
 She has four siblings: three sisters and one brother.
-She grew up and went to school in south Frankfurt, exposed to art and music and thus was "trained in looking at things and recognizing things".
-Her great-grandfather was the chemist Jacob Volhard, her grandfather the known internist Franz Volhard.
-She is the aunt of the Nobel laureate in chemistry Benjamin List.
+She grew up and went to school in south Frankfurt, where she was exposed to art and music and thus was "trained in looking at things and recognizing things".
+Her great-grandfather was the chemist Jacob Volhard, and her grandfather was the known internist Franz Volhard.
+She is also the aunt of the Nobel laureate in chemistry Benjamin List.

-After the Abitur in 1962, she briefly considered pursuing medicine, but dropped the idea after doing a month’s nursing course in a hospital.
-Instead she followed her genuine interest and opted to study biology at Johann Wolfgang Goethe University in Frankfurt.
+After the Abitur in 1962, she briefly considered pursuing medicine, but dropped the idea after doing a month-long nursing course in a hospital.
+Instead, she opted to study biology at Goethe University Frankfurt.
 In 1964 Nüsslein-Volhard left Frankfurt for the University of Tübingen, to start a new course in biochemistry.
 She originally wanted to do behavioral biology, "but then somehow I ended up in biochemistry (...) and molecular genetics because at the time this was the most modern aspect, and I was ambitious — I wanted to go where the leaders were.
 The old-fashioned botanists and zoologists were such dull people— there was nothing interesting there."

 She received a diploma in biochemistry in 1969 and earned a PhD in 1974 for research into protein–DNA interactions and the binding of RNA polymerase in Escherichia coli.